learn-co-curriculum/evaluating-regression-lines/README.md

 * $m$ -  the slope of the line, and
 * $b$ - the y-intercept

 So far we have been rather fast and loose with choosing a line to estimate our output - we simply drew a line between the first and last points of our data set.
 Well today, we go further.
-Here, we take our first step towards **training** our model to match our data.
+Here, we take our first step toward **training** our model to match our data.

 > The first step in training is to calculate our regression line's **accuracy** --  that is, how well our regression line matches our actual data.
 Calculating a regression line's accuracy is the topic of this lesson.